How is the employee's holiday pay calculated?

 Yes

-• According to 1re method (called the 1/10e), your vacation pay is equal to 1/10e of your total gross remuneration received during your reference period
+• According to 1re method (called the 1/10e), the holiday pay shall be equal to 1/10e of the total gross remuneration received during the reference period

-• According to 2nde method (called the maintenance of wages), your paid leave allowance is equal your remuneration that you would have received had you continued to workr
+• According to 2of method (called the maintenance of wages), the paid leave allowance shall be equal the remuneration received if the employee had continued to work.

-That's the amount most advantageous which is paid to you.
+That's the amount most advantageous which is paid.

-In making this calculation, your employer may take into account:
+In making this calculation, the employer may take into account:

-• The actual time of the month is the fairest method recognized by the case law
+• That is the actual schedule of the month, the fairest method recognized by the judges

 • Or the average number of working days (or worked)